act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 #### Inapplicable Example 3

-The rule applies only to `table` element.
+The rule applies only to `headers` attribute within a `table` element.

 ```html
 <div role="table">